Signs Of Your Period Coming

 How do I prepare for my first period?

 There is no way to make your first period come any quicker, but you can prepare for when it does!
-If you’ve experienced some of the above signs, your period may soon start, so you may want to keep some towels in your school bag and a spare pair of knickers close just in case.
+If you’ve experienced some of the above signs, your period may soon start, so you may want to keep some towels in your school bag and a spare pair of knickers close just in case, our range of period pants for teens are a great option.
 It is absolutely normal to be caught off guard and leak, whether it’s your first period or your hundredth!
 There’s no need to be embarrassed as it happens to us all!